shivanisbhat/My-Diary/README.md

 3.  **Edit/Delete Entries:** On the main table, use the "Edit" and "Delete" buttons next to each entry to manage them.

 -----
-Contributions are welcome\!
-If you find a bug or have a feature request, please open an issue or submit a pull request.

 ## 📄 License